-Half Sheet Pan – Half sheet pans are heavy-duty, rimmed baking sheets that have many uses in the kitchen.
-Becuase they have rimmed edges they ensure juices and sauces stay in the pan when roasting meats or veggies.
+Half Sheet Pan – Sheet pans are a very handy kitchen tool.
+Because they are rimmed, they ensure juices and sauces stay in the pay when you are roasting meats or veggies.
 They also double as a baking sheet for cookies or other baked goods.
-I have several as I generally use them at least once per day.

-Toasted Quinoa - This is one of those things you can make yourself but since you don't use a lot of it at one time I find it easier to buy it.
-There are many different brands and I've even seen it in some bulk food sections.
+Toasted Quinoa - This is one of those things you can make yourself but since it's probably not something you'll use a lot of at one time, I find it easier to buy it since it keeps for quite a while.
+There are many different brands available and I've also seen it in the bulk food section in some grocery stores.
 It adds a great crunch, and a bit of protein to just about any salad.

 California Turkey Meatball Salad